codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 # How to Deploy a Python Telegram Bot to Production on Code Capsules For Free in 5 Minutes

-*This guide uses polling which is easier but not recommended.
-See [this guide](./how-to-deploy-python-telegram-bot-to-production.md) which shows how to implement the same bot using webhooks.*
+*This guide uses polling, which is easier to deploy but not recommended.
+See [this guide](./how-to-deploy-python-telegram-bot-to-production.md) for how to implement the same bot using webhooks.*

-Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules for free in 5 minutes.
+Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules for free.

 ## Set up